Movatterモバイル変換

 The "Frances" series of children's books byRussell andLillian Hoban depicts ananthropomorphic badger family.

 InT.
 H. White's Arthurian seriesThe Once and Future King, the youngKing Arthur is transformed into a badger byMerlin as part of his education.
-He meets with an older badger who tells him "I can only teach you two things – to dig, and love your home."[82]
+He meets with an elderly badger who tells him "I can only teach you two things – to dig, and love your home."[82]

 A badger takes a prominent role inColin Dann'sThe Animals of Farthing Wood series as second in command to Fox.[85]
 The badger is also the house symbol for Hufflepuff in theHarry Potter book series.[86]
-TheRedwall series also has the Badger Lords, who rule the extinct volcano fortress of Salamandastron and are renowned as fierce warriors.[87]
+TheRedwall series also features the Badger Lords, who rule the extinct volcano fortress of Salamandastron and are renowned as fierce warriors.[87]
 The children's television seriesBodger & Badger was popular onCBBC during the 1990s and was set around the mishaps of amashed potato-loving badger and his human companion.[88]

 Heraldry